mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 31 August 2025

-- The average temperature today is 13.58˚C,
+- The average temperature today is 13.63˚C,
-- With highs of 14.43˚C and lows of 13.15˚C,
+- With highs of 14.6˚C and lows of 12.61˚C,
-- It may feel like 13.16˚C with few clouds
+- It may feel like 13.22˚C with scattered clouds
-- The wind speed is 2.24m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1001hPa and humidity is 83%
+- The pressure is 1002hPa and humidity is 83%
 - The sun will rise at 05:18 and set at 18:58

 <!-- weather_marker ends -->